 Second, there are various types of tabs, each serving a dedicated function:

 In Salesforce, it’s all about permissions and secured data access.
 That is why you can manage tab visibility by user profiles and page layouts.
 The former grants access to various tabs, objects, and fields.
-If you are a System Administrator, you can customize user profiles and specify which tabs are visible to a particular user.
+If you are a System Administrator, you can customise user profiles and specify which tabs are visible to a particular user.

 In consequence, there are three types of tab visibility in Salesforce: